mionova/100DaysOfCode-Challenge/README.md

 **Date**: June 30, 2021

-**Today's JavaScript Progress**: Debugging JavaScript in the browser using buggy code that was provided.
+**Today's JavaScript Progress**: Debugged JavaScript in the browser using buggy code that was provided.
 I struggled a bit with this one.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-036)
 &nbsp;